Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Preliminary

 This reduction serves two purposes.

-First, if magnetic field is not very strong $\mu \le h^{-{\frac 1 3}}$\; \footnote {I skip factors $|\log h|^\beta$ in this preliminary part.}, I will use it only to prove that singularities leave the diagonal and propagate away from it and thus the time interval for which we have the standard decomposition of the propagator trace could be extended from $\{|t|\le T_0=\epsilon \mu ^{-1}\}$\; \footnote {The result which is just a rescaling of the standard theory (i.e. the theory with $\mu =1$).} to a larger one thus improving remainder estimate $O(\mu h^{1-d})$ which is due to rescaling as well.
+First, if the magnetic field is not very strong $\mu \le h^{-\frac{1}{3}}$\,\footnote{ We skip logarithmic factors $|\log h|^\beta$ in this preliminary part.}, we will use it only to prove that the singularities leave the diagonal and propagate away from it and thus the time interval for which we have the standard decomposition of the propagator trace could be extended from $\{|t|\le T_*=\bar{T}\Def \epsilon \mu ^{-1}\}$\,\footnote{ This result is just a rescaling of the standard theory (i.e. the theory with $\mu =1$).} to a larger one thus improving remainder estimate $O(\mu h^{1-d})$ which is due to this rescaling as well.